+You’ll work your way through a series of progressive modules that incorporate evidence-based therapies for tinnitus – the core of which will be CBT, mindfulness and relaxation.
 Each day, you’ll be prompted to complete a short therapy session.
-You’ll start with an introduction to different types of treatments—the core of which will be CBT, mindfulness, and relaxation therapy.
 The exercises will gradually grow in complexity as you develop and start to incorporate them into daily life.
 Oto will monitor your improvement and make suggestions to improve the way you cope with your tinnitus as a whole.

 In summary—here’s what we hope Oto will improve for people with tinnitus.

 Oto will allow anyone to access tinnitus therapy that works, from the comfort of their own home, for a fraction of the cost of private therapy.
 No more long waiting lists, no more driving to appointments.

 The public beta is going to be released in August.
 This will include the introductory tinnitus module.
 We’re looking for pre-release testers to provide early feedback on the beta version, and we’d love to hear your thoughts.

 UPDATE: The Oto app was released in December 2020 and is now available to download on Android and iOS.
 You can download the app now.